 Jesse: That far reach that Lindsey’s talking about — a lot of times that’s not where we end up, but it gives us the basis for determining the right-now, realistic solution.
 The old-school terminology for that is the rule of 80-20.
 They ask for what they think they want, and we propose 10 solutions, but then we also give them another 20 percent and say, “This isn’t what you asked us for, but we think this might be what you’re looking for, and we can apply it to the more expected solutions.”

 Evan: You need to structure the craziness of inventing a new idea.
-And sometimes the blank piece of paper is good because there’s no bad ideas.
+And sometimes the blank piece of paper is good because there are no bad ideas.
 If you come into a creative session and there are a thousand sketches already on the wall, it’s like, “Oh, well, there it is.”
 But if you go in there and say there are no bad ideas, and you make it fun — I think that’s the most important part of the projects I work on.
 If it’s fun it’s like a chemical switch, it releases any fear.
 I’ve seen companies try to hold creative sessions when that culture isn’t there.
 They’re looking over at their boss, like, “Is it OK to have fun?”

 Bill: And it’s not going to be the last meeting.
 And if you have that in your mind, you’re not going to feel like, “I have to solve this now.”